barstoolbluz/xplatform-cli-tools/README.md

     OP_SERVICE_ACCOUNT_TOKEN: ${OP_SERVICE_ACCOUNT_TOKEN}
 ```

-By extending the environment detection and authentication logic this way, you can make your secure credential management work seamlessly across any CI/CD platform.
+By extending environment detection and auth logic this way, you get (more) secure credential management that works across virtually any CI/CD platform.

 ## About Flox

 [Flox](https://flox.dev) combines package and environment management, building on [Nix](https://github.com/NixOS/nix).
-It offers:
+It gives you the benefits of Nix but with a friendly, intuitive UX:

-- Declarative environment specifications in TOML format
+- Declarative environment specifications in TOML format;
-- Content-addressed package storage that prevents conflicts
+- Content-addressed package storage that prevents conflicts;
-- Consistent environments across development, CI, and production
+- Reproducible environments that travel across development, CI, and production;
+- Deterministic builds that generate identical outputs for the same architecture, regardless of build environment
-- Access to over 150,000 packages from [Nixpkgs](https://github.com/NixOS/nixpkgs)
+- Access to over 150,000 packages—and millions of historical package-version combinations—from [Nixpkgs](https://github.com/NixOS/nixpkgs)

 ## Prerequisites